racker/service-registry-docs/Service-API-Operations.md

 [Client Libraries and Tools](client-libraries-and-tools-client-libraries) page re-use the same HTTP connection when heartbeating a session.

-Note: Heartbeating a session multiple times using the same token has an undefined behavior.
+__Heartbeating a session multiple times using the same token has an undefined behavior.__

 Verb | URI | Description
 ---- | --- | -----------